hecrp/KrakenClip/README.md

 ## Performance

-The Kraken2 Toolkit is highly optimized for performance and memory efficiency.
+The KrakenClip is highly optimized for performance and memory efficiency.
 It implements several advanced techniques:

 ### Optimization Techniques
 - **Block-based reading**: Uses optimized 512KB buffers for efficient file processing